John - Jesus - History

 The Fourth Gospel has played an important role in the course of Christian theology and remains one of the most cherished writings of the New Testament.
 It is also one of the most controversial and deeply enigmatic works, as scholars seek to unravel its mysteries through the application of different historical- and literary-critical methods.
 This text offers scholars and students alike an innovative and accessible survey of the historical, literary, and theological “riddles” that continue to fascinate John's readers.
 Distinctive among introductions to John, this book features a chapter on the Jesus of history as informed by the Gospel of John. - Order this book through Amazon.com

 Paul N. Anderson.
 The Christology of the Fourth Gospel: Its Unity and Disunity in the Light of John 6.
 Third edition, with a New Introduction, Outlines, and Epilogue.
 Cascade Books, 2010.

 John’s portrayal of Jesus is one of the most fascinating and provocative in the New Testament.
 It presents him as both human and divine, and this tension has been a prolific source of debate and disagreement within Christianity and beyond.
-The purpose of this work is to explore the origins and character of the unity and disunity of John’s Christology. - Order this book from Amazon.com
+The purpose of this work is to explore the origins and character of the unity and disunity of John’s Christology. - Order this book through Amazon.com

 D. Moody Smith.
 The Fourth Gospel in Four Dimensions: Judaism and Jesus, the Gospels and Scripture.
 University of South Carolina Press, 2008.